InsTiport/Personalized-response-generation/README.md

 `-e`: number of epochs, with default value 5

 `-b`: batch size, with default value 2

+The model weights and logging info will be saved to `model_weights`.

 ### Evaluating trained BART-base
 Get the trained model [here](https://drive.google.com/drive/folders/12wZvtyhnTpjQEqjKljWio8bQh4syt6io?usp=sharing).
 To use this model, download `bart-base_epoch_10_bsz_2_small_utterance.pt` to `model`.